EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_3.md

 1. Add a 'greater than' block from the Logic Menu to the 'if' conditional.
 2. Find the BME280 temperature in Celcius block in the Octopus menu and place it into the first placeholder.
 3. Insert the number 20 in to the second placeholder.
-4. Place a sendString block into the 'if' conditonal and change the string to **"OverTemp"**.
+4. Place a sendString block into the 'if' conditional and change the string to **'OverTemp'**.
-5. Create a 'else' section and sendString **"underTemp"**
+5. Create a 'else' section and sendString **'underTemp'**

 ```blocks
 radio.setGroup(1)